-32 4.1 Members shall promote the implementation of international telecommunication services and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States recognize that the implementation and development of international telecommunication services need to be promoted.
+They shall also endeavour that such services be made generally available to the public in their national network(s).

 Reasons: To align with the Constitution.